UPDATE ON CHANGE TO U.S. TRAVEL POLICY REQUIRING COVID-19 VACCINATION FOR NONIMMIGRANT TRAVEL

 Lost or Stolen Passport with Non-Immigrant Visa

-If your passport with a valid or expired U.S. visa is stolen or lost, please report the incident immediately to the U.S. Embassy or Consulate that is closest to your residence, including a copy of the police report, a signed declaration by you notifying us of the incident, a copy of your identity card, and a telephone number in case we need to contact you, to:
+If your passport with a valid or expired U.S. visa is stolen or lost, please report the incident immediately to the U.S. Embassy or Consulate that is closest to your residence, by emailing the following:

 If you want to obtain another tourist visa please visit the Visa Services page: https://ais.usvisa-info.com/en-EC/